phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 TODO: Formula for transverse mass

 The new observable class is to be implemented in the [xAOD Example analysis](https://gitlab.cern.ch/atlas-caf/CAFExample/tree/Tutorial/share/xAOD).
+It is assumed that this example analysis was already conducted.

 ## The magic wizard.py script
 [CAFCore](https://gitlab.cern.ch/atlas-caf/CAFCore) provides the python script [wizard.py](https://gitlab.cern.ch/atlas-caf/CAFCore/blob/master/QFramework/share/TQObservable/wizard.py) helping you to create a source and header file for your new observable.
-If we are in the main directory of the CAFExample repository (which we can ensure e.g. with `cd $CAFANALYSISSHARE/../`) we can call the script via
+If you are in the main directory of the CAFExample repository (which you can ensure e.g. with `cd $CAFANALYSISSHARE/../`) you can call the script via
 ```bash
 ./CAFCore/QFramework/share/TQObservable/wizard.py
 ```